 After a nearly seven-month purchasing restriction, the US Mint announced on June 1, 2015, that the American Silver Eagle coin is now available, in unlimited quantities, for order by authorized purchasers.
 The allocation was set in place last November when consumer demands exceeded the mints supply of silver metal coins.
 Such rationing has been utilized, as necessary, since 2008 with periods of enforcement from six to sixteen months.
 Some believe it notable that the Treasurer of the United States is required by Public Law 99-61 to regularly produce and distribute precious metal coins in quantities sufficient to meet public demand; however, the implementation of allocation has sought, and met with success, to stabilize the market for bullion coins benefiting both serious investor and private collector.

-Since the beginning of its distribution, the American Silver Eagle has sold over 130 million, or 16,571,000 ounces, worldwide and remains the purest, most beautiful and affordable silver bullion coin for those wishing to enter the silver investment market.
+Since its distribution, the American Silver Eagle has sold over 130 million, or 16,571,000 ounces, worldwide.
+She remains the purest, most beautiful and affordable silver bullion coin for those wishing to enter the silver investment market.